Classical Civilisation A Level

 Why Study at BSFC?

-This is a course new to the College and is expected to attract much interest.
+This is a course new to the College.
 There will be organised theatre trips to view interpretations of Greek tragedies, cinema trips to see film interpretations of myths and legends, such as ‘Troy’, and museum trips to learn more about ancient civilisations .